-Below is an example of a demand letter that might be sent to kick off settlement negotiations in a car accident claim.
-The victim in this case (the sender of the demand letter) suffered significant injuries and underwent extensive physical therapy, plus missed five days of work.
+Below is an example of a demand letter that might be sent to kick off settlement negotiations in a car accident injury case.
+The claimant in this case (the sender of the demand letter) suffered significant injuries and underwent extensive physical therapy, in addition to missing five days of work.

-Check out this overview page on writing a car accident demand letter to learn more about how they are used during the car accident claim negotiation.
+(Get the basics on writing a car accident demand letter and learn how this correspondence sets the tone for car accident claim negotiation.)

 Example Demand Letter